Top 7 Lice Prevention Shampoos Proven to Help Avoid Lice in 2020

 Do these prevention shampoos kill lice?

 To be absolutely clear, lice repellents are not “lice killers,” and do not kill lice (with the exception of the LiceLogic Repel Conditioning Shampoo).
-If you are looking for the best lice killing shampoos, simply check out our other article, Best Lice Treatments.
+If you are looking for the best lice killing shampoos I would suggest a mindset change.
+A lice product will NOT cure your child of lice.
+Lice Professionals don't even use lice shampoos, what they use is a specific technique to cure you of lice.
+I teach this technique for about the price of a lice kit in my online course How to Get Rid of Lice Like a Pro!

 Does tea tree shampoo prevent lice?